hplate2003/Fitness-App/README.md

 Driven by my passion for fitness, I embarked on creating a Fitness Tracker Web Application.
 This project was a personal endeavor to bring my vision to life and fulfill specific requirements.
 The following outlines the key features and goals I aim to achieve with this application.
+As of right now, it is still just a concept.
+I plan to start with the User Profile and have already created a draft of what I want it to look like and what materials I want to use to make it.

 ***Vison/Concept:***